 Choose a good backpack, pack it carefully and carry it correctly

 You will be carrying everything you need during those 110 kilometres.
 A well-packed backpack carried correctly means that you will be able to enjoy the grandiose landscapes and the company of other trekkers.
+Read more about how to pack and carry your backpack in the correct way in our backpack guide.

 "What should I bring on my trek?" is one of the questions we often hear.
 In large parts of Sweden the month of August often means warm summer weather with high temperatures and lots of sunshine.
 Fifteen miles north of the Arctic Circle, where Fjällräven Classic takes place, the weather can be totally different.
 Warm days can be interspersed with cold, windy days filled with rain and possibly even snow.
 This means that you will need to pack equipment that will get you through different types of weather.

 During Fjällräven Classic, you sleep in tents that either you or your friends must carry.
 The rules of the competition require that everyone has a place in a tent to sleep, but this does not mean that every participant has to bring their own tent.
+Go to our tent and sleeping bag guide